Fast track: Scally a Bundesliga starter, set for US debut - WHIZ News

 While former high school classmates are getting ready for Thanksgiving break of their college freshman semesters, 18-year-old defender Joe Scally could make his debut as a reserve in Tuesday night’s World Cup qualifier at Jamaica.
 To get ready, he spoke before training camp with midfielder Gianluca Busio, a pal from the 2019 U.S. Under-17 team.

+On Jan.
+3, 2020, three days after his 18th birthday, he headed to Germany for a new life and new tasks, such as doing his own laundry.

+“Due to COVID restrictions, we weren’t able to go with him,” his mom said.
+“Our first trip to see him was in March of 2021.
+We were all impressed on how well he was doing, with learning a new culture, meeting new players as well as trying to learn a new language.”

 A right-footed player, Scally started at left back in Gladbach’s German Cup opener at Kaiserslautern on Aug.
-9 due to Ramy Bensebaini’s thigh injury and made his Bundesliga debut four days later — against star-filled Bayern Munich, winner of six European titles and 31 German league championships.
+9 due to Ramy Bensebaini’s thigh injury, and he made his Bundesliga debut four days later — against star-filled Bayern Munich, winner of six European titles and 31 German league championships.

 Scally so impressed Adi Hütter that when Bensebaini returned, the coach moved the American to right back.
 Scally, who doesn’t turn 19 until Dec.
 31, has started all 10 Bundesliga games for Mönchengladbach and two German Cup games, including a 5-0 rout of Bayern Munich, the most goals against the Bavarians in nine years.